isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 ## Inventory Targeting

 **Inventory Sources:** Inventory sources to include or exclude as targets.
-By default, all inventory types, and all sources for each type, are included.
+For most placement types, all inventory types, and all sources for each type, are included by default.
+For Roku placements, you must specify the inventory type and sources.
 You can choose from the following types of inventory:

-* Public: All of the open exchange inventory to which Advertising Cloud has access.
+* Public: (All placement types except for Roku) All of the open exchange inventory to which Advertising Cloud has access.
 You can include and exclude public inventory.

+    You can view the list by source or by feed.
+When you view the list by feed, you can search by feed name, feed key, or a selected characteristic tag.

-* Private: Your existing private deals with publishers that you've set up in DSP.
+* Private | Roku Private: Your existing private deals (or existing private Roku deals for Roku placements) with publishers that you've set up in DSP.
 You can include, but not exclude, public inventory.

+    You can search the list by keyword, key, deal ID, or custom tag.

-* On Demand: All premium, non-guaranteed [On Demand Inventory](/help/dsp/inventory/on-demand-inventory-about.md) to which you've subscribed in DSP.
-You can include and exclude public inventory.
+* On Demand | Roku On Demand: All premium, non-guaranteed [On Demand Inventory](/help/dsp/inventory/on-demand-inventory-about.md) (or On Demand Roku deals for Roku placements) to which you've subscribed in DSP.
+You can include and exclude On Demand inventory.

+    You can view the list by source or by feed.
+When you view the list by feed, you can search by feed name, feed key, or a selected publisher region, category tag, or characteristic tag.

 To specify inventory targeting: